Amy Coney Barrett: Nomination to the Supreme Court

 President Donald Trump nominated Barrett to the Supreme Court on September 26, 2020.

 Barrett was on Trump's list of potential Supreme Court nominees since 2017, almost immediately after her court of appeals confirmation.
 In July 2018, after Justice Anthony Kennedy's retirement announcement, she was reportedly one of three finalists Trump considered, along with Kavanaugh and Judge Raymond Kethledge.

-After Kavanaugh's selection in 2018, Barrett was viewed as a possible nominee for a future U.S. Supreme Court vacancy.
+After Kavanaugh's selection in 2018, Barrett was viewed as a possible nominee for a future United States Supreme Court vacancy.
 After the death of Associate Justice Ruth Bader Ginsburg on September 18, 2020, Barrett was widely mentioned as the front-runner to succeed her.
 On September 26, 2020, Trump announced his intention to nominate Barrett to fill the vacancy created by Ginsburg's death.

 Barrett's nomination was generally supported by Republicans, who sought to confirm her before the 2020 United States presidential election.
 She was a favorite among the Christian right and social conservatives.
 Democrats generally opposed the nomination, and were opposed to filling the court vacancy while election voting was already underway in many states.
 Many observers were angered by the move to fill the vacancy only four months before the end of Trump's term, as the Senate Republican majority had refused to consider President Barack Obama's nomination of Merrick Garland in 2016, more than ten months before the end of his presidency.

 In October, the American Bar Association rated Barrett "well qualified" for the Supreme Court opening, its highest rating.
 The ABA confines its evaluation to the qualities of "integrity, professional competence, and judicial temperament".
 Barrett's nomination came during a White House COVID-19 outbreak.
 On October 5, Senator Lindsey Graham formally scheduled the confirmation hearing, which began on October 12 as planned and lasted four days.
 On October 22, the Judiciary Committee reported her confirmation favorably by a 12–0 vote, with all 10 Democrats boycotting the committee meeting.
 On October 25, the Senate voted mostly along party lines to end debate on the confirmation.
 On October 26, the Senate confirmed Barrett to the Supreme Court by a vote of 52–48, 30 days after her nomination and 8 days before the 2020 presidential election.
 Every Republican senator except Susan Collins voted to confirm her, whereas every member of the Senate Democratic Caucus voted in opposition.
 Barrett is the first justice since 1870 to be confirmed without a single vote from the Senate minority party.

-The nature of her appointment was criticized by numerous Democratic politicians; Senate minority leader Chuck Schumer called it "the most illegitimate process I have ever witnessed in the Senate."
-Republicans responded that they were merely exercising their constitutional rights, and that accusations of hypocrisy were nothing more than "an unwarranted tantrum from the left".